 - Rush purchase requests will be considered for books the Library does not own, with the exception of textbooks not included in the Textbook Affordability Project »

-- Library acquisition of textbooks is limited to the abilities of the Textbook Affordability Project »
+- USF Tampa campus library acquisition of textbooks is limited to the abilities of the Textbook Affordability Project »

 - Material on loan from another library or obtained through ILL and UBorrow.